srcery-colors/srcery-vim/README.md

 #### g:srcery\_bg

-Default: `[g:srcery_black, 0]`

 Let's you customize the background color.
-This var takes a list with two elements, with a HEX in the first position, and a terminal color index for the second position.
+This var takes a list with two values, with a quoted HEX in the first position, and a terminal color index for the second position.
 This lets you set both a 24-bit color, and a 8bit terminal color index.

-You can specify `NONE` as a value, which would be the same as the previous option `srcery_bg_passthrough`
+You can specify `'NONE'` as one of the values to make it transparent, as such `['NONE', 'NONE']` would be the same as the previous option `g:srcery_bg_passthrough = 1`.

-You can specify `DEFAULT` as a value, if you only want to customize one value.
+You can specify `'DEFAULT'` as one of the values in order to use that position's default value.

+Default: `[g:srcery_black, 0]`

 #### g:srcery\_hard\_black\_terminal\_bg